WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/index.md

 The Research Computing Platform is based in the Computational Biology theme.

-At Research Computing Platform we are interested in research software engineering and research software support for WEHI researchers.
-We always appreciate comments and feedback on how we can better support more researchers.
+At Research Computing Platform our mission is to create a collaborative, multi-disciplinary platform that supports and advocates for WEHI researchers and their computational research.

 We provide [student internship opportunities](students) through the University of Melbourne for Data Science and Software Engineering.
 To understand more about the program, you can download and read the [RCP Student Internship Program Handbook.](/RDM-0220-RCP-Student-Internship-Handbook.pdf)